 Before you put the rubber to the road with your teen, it’s essential to ensure that you’re covered for any problems that might occur while your child is behind the wheel.

-Adrian Flux offers car insurance for learner drivers from just £1 per day and, rather than including a learner on a parent, family-member or friend’s policy, it offers separate, fully-comprehensive insurance that pays out in the event of a claim and also protects the car owners’ no-claims bonus.
+Adrian Flux offers car insurance for learner drivers from under 85p a day and, rather than including a learner on a parent, family-member or friend’s policy, it offers separate, fully-comprehensive insurance that pays out in the event of a claim and also protects the car owners’ no-claims bonus.
 Policies can be taken out on a month-by-month basis, so learners only pay for the cover they need until they’ve passed their test.

 Accompanying drivers must be over 25 with a valid, full UK driving licence which they have held for at least three years – although they do not need to be the car owner – and policyholders must be aged 17-25, have a UK provisional licence and permission from the car’s owner to drive the vehicle.